30 Mind-Blowing Health Benefits of Pets

 In the same Ohio State study, nearly 25 percent of participants reported that owning a dog or cat helped keep them active, primarily because their pets forced them to go outside for walks.
 And this is good news for owners’ waistlines, seeing as researchers from Duke University found that walking for just 30 minutes a day—whether it’s with or without your dog—can help prevent weight gain.

-4 They de-stresses you.
+4 They de-stress you.

 Is a big test or a daunting work presentation severely upping your cortisol levels?
 Some downtime with your dog could help calm you down.
-In fact, according to one study out of SUNY Buffalo, just being around your pet is enough to reduce stress levels—even more than if you were to seek comfort from a loved one.
+In fact, according to one study out of SUNY Buffalo, just being around your pet is enough to reduce stress and anxiety levels—even more than if you were to seek comfort from a loved one.

 5 They protect children against allergies.

 If you want to protect your child from developing allergies, then just get them a furry brother or sister.
-Research published in the journal Microbiome found that children who lived in homes with pets presents had higher levels of microbes associated with a reduced risk of allergic disease.
+Research published in the journal Microbiome found that children who lived in homes with pets present had higher levels of microbes associated with a reduced risk of allergic disease.
 The study authors believe that because pets expose children to bacteria and dirt at an early age, toddlers with a cat or dog are better able to develop immunity.

 6 They help with PTSD.